IntentArchitect/Docs/articles/release-notes/intent-architect-v4.3.md

 #### Traits System

 This feature is "under the hood" of Intent Architect and perhaps interesting to developers that are configuring Designers through the Module Building ecosystem.
 The Traits system allows Elements and Associations can now be configured to implement Traits, which can be used to generically configure the constraints of other Elements and Associations.

 A simple of example of how this is being used with the new front-end features, is in all the different Element types that represent standard UI components (e.g. Text Input, Button, Form, Table, etc.).
 All of these Element types implement the same Trait (`[Component]`) which can be accepted as children under the `Component View` Element type.
-This is key to the extensibility of the systems, and ensure that Designer configuration stays simple and manageable.
+This is key to the extensibility of the systems, and ensures that Designer configuration stays simple and manageable.

 #### Task Output Console